coradavies/Colorado-Forest-Bees/README.md

 		Forb = Forb
 		Moss = moss

-SEMvars - combined data from all other spreadsheets used for construction of Structural Equation Models
+SEMvars.csv - combined data from all other spreadsheets used for construction of Structural Equation Models
 	Site - site number
 	Treatment - thinned or control (non-thinned)
 	Trees_ha - trees per hectare